dantheduke675/UMGC_SWEN_661_T7/README.md

 npm start
 ```

 which starts the Metro bundler and prints a menu of targets — press `a` for an Android emulator, `i` for an iOS simulator (macOS only), or `w` for web.
 You can also scan the QR code with the Expo Go app to open the application on a physical phone.
+You will find out how to run straight into a specific emulator in the build section as the commands that use npm run typically both build and run the application

 ## Building the application